FStarLang/FStar/ulib/experimental/README.md

 * `Steel.SpinLock` is the spinlock using CAS of 5.1;
 * `Steel.Primitive.ForkJoin` is the fork/join parallelism structure of 5.2;
 * `Steel.Channel.*` is the implementation of the simplex channels protocols of 5.3.

-## Additional explanations

-You can quickly check the absence of assumed hypothesis (other than the witness/recall justified by Ahman et al.) in our development by running

-	grep -nrE "assume|admit" *.{fst,fsti}

-We do however rely on a number of modules from the F* standard library such as `FStar.Preorder` that can be inspected in the `ulib/` folder of the F* repository.